Senior Vito Mielnicki knocks out the competition

 Following his first victory came more success for Vito.
 His second fight took place in Midland, Texas.
-Vito gained his second victory by dropping his opponent twice in round one.
+Vito gained his second victory by dropping his opponent twice in the first round.

-On October 26, Vito will participate in his first fight under the Premier Boxing Banner.
-This will be his third fight since he has become pro.
-He is constantly working with his trainers to strengthen and condition, and knows he has his team, manager, and family behind him.
+On Oct.
+26, Vito participated in his first fight under the Premier Boxing Banner.
+This was his third fight since he has become a pro.
+He is constantly working with his trainers to strengthen and condition, and knows he has his team, manager and extremely supportive family behind him.